donovan-jasper/cs244-cs244b/cs244-clerical/assign1/assign1.md

 ### What is your team mascot?

-Fuzzy Wombat (other posibilitiy, tartigrade)
+Fuzzy Wombat (other posibilitiy, tartigrade, Sugar gliders as their eyes look like boba)

 ### How will the team celebrate triumphs?